 The investigation found that the sharing economy sector is largely based on digital platforms, which give rise to network effects.
 The services provided within the sharing economy increase the supply on the market, which results in lower prices and increased choice for consumers.
-A platform can decide to offer its services for a low price or without charging for its services at all, usually in exchange for user data, in order to expand more rapidly.
-A large number of users and collection of user data can give a platform a significant market power, due to, for instance, indirect networks effects, which its competitors may not be able to replicate.
+A platform can decide to offer its services for a low price or without charging for its services at all, usually in exchange for user data, to expand more rapidly.
+A large number of users and collection of user data can give a platform significant market power through, for instance, indirect network effects, which its competitors may not be able to replicate.
 The SCA's investigation found that there is a risk that the current merger control regime does not cover concentrations between platform companies with low revenue but that have significant market power and the potential to impede or hinder the development of effective competition.
 The SCA has indicated that one solution could be to complement the current turnover thresholds with a 'size of transaction' system.
-However, the SCA already has the discretion to order a party to notify a concentration if particular grounds are at hand.12
+However, the SCA already has the discretion to order a party to notify a concentration if particular grounds are at hand.14

 ii Trends, developments and strategies

-The SCA may commence a market investigation either by itself or after a complaint.
-The sector investigation may result in an additional investigation of a specific undertaking or the provision of guidance to the undertakings concerned so that they can modify their behaviour in order to avoid an additional investigation.
+The SCA may commence a market investigation either on its own initiative or following a complaint.
+The sector investigation may result in an additional investigation of a specific undertaking or the provision of guidance to the undertakings concerned so that they can modify their behaviour to avoid an additional investigation.

-Similarly to the Commission, one of the SCA's priorities concerns the development of the e-economy and sharing economy, and how the growth of these sectors will affect the competition authorities' enforcement function as well as the risk of anticompetitive conduct.
+Much like the European Commission (the Commission), one of the SCA's priorities concerns the development of the e-economy and the sharing economy, and how the growth of these sectors will affect the competition authorities' enforcement function, as well as the risk of anticompetitive conduct.
 The SCA has recognised that the authority's investigation methods are challenged with the increased digitalisation of the economy as the competition rules need to be applied to digitalised (rather than offline) market conditions.
 It can be expected that the development of the e-economy and sharing economy will remain one of the SCA's main priorities.

 There is no specific national legislation concerning state aid.
-However, procedural rules on the application of Articles 107–109 TFEU were adopted in 2013.13 In addition, the Local Government Act14 states that giving support and financial aid to individual businesses is forbidden.
-According to Chapter 2 Article 8 of the Local Government Act, municipalities and counties are allowed to implement measures to promote local business in general, but not to target their efforts towards a specific company.
+However, procedural rules on the application of Articles 107–109 of the TFEU were adopted in 2013.16 In addition, the Local Government Act17 states that giving support and financial aid to individual businesses is forbidden.
+According to Chapter 2 Article 8 of the Local Government Act, municipalities and counties are allowed to implement measures to promote local business in general but not to target their efforts towards a specific company.

-The Swedish Transparency Act15 is based on the state aid rules, and requires reporting to the Commission of all publicly owned or financed operations reaching certain thresholds.
+The Swedish Transparency Act18 is based on the state aid rules and requires reporting to the Commission of all publicly owned or financed operations reaching certain thresholds.

 i Significant cases